tropicbliss/cuprite/README.md

 ## Disclaimer

-This software does not provide any warranty with regard to the loss of world data.
+This software does not provide any warranty with regard to any loss of data.